Find a Law Firm

 Find an Approved Solicitor on the Halifax Conveyancing Panel

-is it true that all solicitors on the Halifax conveyancing panel overseen by the SRA?
+Are all conveyancing solicitors on the Halifax conveyancing panel overseen by the SRA?

-As a firm of solicitors, in order to be on the Halifax conveyancing panel they would need to be regulated by the SRA.
+As solicitors, in order to be on the Halifax conveyancing panel they would need to be regulated by the Solicitors Regulatory Authority.
 Many lenders do allow licenced conveyancers on their panel in which case such firms would be regulated by the Council of Licensed Conveyancers (CLC).